adpadillar/nearbyy/apps/docs/src/content/docs/guides/introduction.md

   order: 0
 ---

-:::caution[Nearbyy is currently in BETA]
+:::caution[Nearbyy is currently in ALPHA]
-Nearbyy is currently in beta, and breaking changes may be introduced at any time.
-If you find any bugs or have any suggestions, please contact us at.
+Nearbyy is currently in alpha, and breaking changes may be introduced at any time.
+If you find any bugs or have any suggestions, please contact us.
 :::

 Nearbyy is a platform that allows you to integrate Retrieval Augmented Generation (RAG) into your applications.
 It provides a simple API that allows you to upload and retrieve files from the Nearbyy platform.